LlamaPi Robot - Voice chatbot with LLM and robot arm

 cmake -B build -DGGML_VULKAN=ON

-Or if using llama-cpp-python
+Or if using llama-cpp-python binding:

 CMAKE_ARGS="-DGGML_VULKAN=ON" pip install 'llama-cpp-python' CMAKE_ARGS="-DGGML_VULKAN=ON" pip install 'llama-cpp-python[server]'

-The VideoCore GPU on Raspberry Pi does not have enough memory for the entire model, but I can offload some of the layers to the GPU using the ngl
+The VideoCore GPU on Raspberry Pi does not have enough memory for the entire model, but I can offload some of the layers to the GPU using the ngl argument.
+From my experiments, offloading 20 layers (out of the 32) could pass the initialization without OOM error.

 Unfortunately, llama.cpp got stuck running the model.
-After some research, I tried disabling loop unrolling (by setting the V3D_DEBUG
+After some research, I tried disabling loop unrolling (by setting the V3D_DEBUG environment) and it seemed to go through:

 V3D_DEBUG=noloopunroll ./build/bin/llama-cli -m <model.gguf> -p "Hello" -n 50 -ngl 20 -t 4 -c 512